Hair Restoration Techniques

 Modern Hair Restoration Methods

-a) Follicular Unit Transplantation (FUT)
+b) Follicular Unit Transplantation (FUT)

-In the 1990s, a revolutionary idea that would permanently alter the course of hair restoration.
-The idea was to only implant the naturally-occurring units of 1 to 4 hairs called follicular units for natural hair growth.
-In this technique, a strip of hair is removed from the donor site at the back of the head.
-The length of this strip depends on the number of follicular units needed
+Hair restoration was revolutionised in the 1990s with a new method known as FUT.
+The idea was to only implant the naturally-occurring units of 1 to 4 hairs, called follicular units, for natural hair growth.
+In this technique a strip of hair is removed from the donor site at the back of the head.
+The length of this strip depends on the number of follicular units needed and the quality of the hair.
+This strip could range from 1.5cm in length up to 30cm.
+The donor site is then sealed after the strip is removed.
+The surgeon then microscopically dissects the strip to extract the follicular units.
+These individual follicles are finally transplanted into the recipient area.

-b) Follicular Unit Extraction (FUE)
+c) Follicular Unit Extraction (FUE)